 What is IFF?

-Our expertise in free speech, digital surveillance and privacy, net neutrality and innovation to champion freedom in the digital age.
-We spur grassroots membership through building public campaigns and take them towards institutional engagement with regulators, legislative bodies and courts.
+Our expertise in free speech, digital surveillance and privacy, net neutrality will help us to champion freedom in the digital age.
+We spur grassroots membership through public campaigns and take them towards institutional engagement with regulators, legislative bodies and courts.

 Why does IFF exist?

-How does IFF work?
+How does the IFF work?

 Strategy comes first: We support the passion and skills of our volunteers to plan and execute all our work based on strategic thinking and towards outcomes which are clearly mapped towards policy goals.
 We start with a plan.

 Channeling advocacy into institutional outcomes: Much of our work involves understanding how institutions work.
 We navigate this maze, engaging with decision makers to ensure systematic victories.
 This includes engaging with regulators, drafting digital rights legislation and parliamentary motions, sending notices and going to court and litigating to protect our freedoms.
-We do our work with courage and we dream big but always with strategy, care and reflection.
+We do our work with courage and we dream big, but always with strategy, care and reflection.

-Who funds IFF?
+Who funds the IFF?

 We are independent of political parties and corporations: We are unaffiliated with any political party or organisation.
 Our stances are guided by constitutionalism and fundamental rights as they intersect with technology.
 We are not associated with any company, industry association or non-government organisation.
-We form our positions independently and implement them through issue specific partnerships.
+We form our positions independently, and implement them through issue-specific partnerships.